eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 This logical partition depends on the chosen discovery protocol.

-In case of using *Simple Discovery Protocol* (discovery protocol by default in Fast DDS) as the default discovery mechanism, the *Domain* will be represented by a number, and every DDS entity in that *Domain* will discover the rest of entities deployed on the same *Domain*.
+In case of using *Simple Discovery Protocol* (discovery protocol by default in Fast DDS) as the default discovery mechanism, the *Domain* will be represented by a number (domain ID), and every DDS entity in that *Domain* will discover the rest of entities deployed on the same *Domain*.
 In case of using *Discovery Server* as discovery protocol, the partition will be made by the *Discovery Server* or *Discovery Servers Net* to which the monitor connects.
 Please refer to